ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-collaborate.md

 $ cd mbed-os-example-blinky
 ```

-You can use the "import" command without specifying a full URL; Mbed CLI adds a prefix (https://github.com/ARMmbed) to the URL if one is not present.
+You can use the "import" command without specifying a full URL; Mbed CLI adds a <a href="https://github.com/ARMmbed" target="_blank">prefix</a> to the URL if one is not present.
 For example, this command:

 ```
 $ mbed import mbed-os-example-blinky